aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 It is important to understand what is a Functional Interfaces.

-Important: Any interface with one abstract method can be used with lambdas, but there
+>Any interface with one abstract method can be used with lambdas, but there
     is an annotation, `@FunctionalInterface`, to go on interfaces explicitly intended for this purpose.
 We recommend so annotating any interfaces in your project you explicitly intend to implement with lambdas.